Nellaiappan01/nellaitheanalyst.github.io/README.txt

-Fe for psal andrcialse uheCA 3.0 license (html5up.net/lice A dark, slick, n, oi, jecte-drenched design built around an extremely dynamic landing page (scroll that mofo!).
+Fe for psal andrcialse uheCA 3.0 license (html5up.net/lice A dark, slick, n, oi, jecte-drenched design built around an extremely dynamic landing page (scroll tt mofo!).
 Inspired by Big Picturanother design of mine with a similarish feel/flow, only this time I took it waaaaaay further and actually made it multipurpose (rsus coppi out and making it a one pager like I did last time ;) Includes multiple pages, a bunch of pre-styled elements, and all